QuentinRa/blog.quentinra.dev/info/networking/index.md

 **Protocol**

-**ARP Request broadcast**: A machine is asking every machine of a network is a MAC is theirs using the broadcast address.
+**ARP Request broadcast**: A machine is asking every machine of a network is a MAC is theirs using the broadcast MAC address.

 * Mac source (requester MAC address)
 * Mac destination (`ff:ff:ff:ff:ff:ff`)